ToryDeng/scCTS/README.md

 ```R
 res$celltype1$pp.d1
 ```
-For more details about how to run `popuDE` and class DE methods, please refer to the vignette.
+For more details about how to run `popuDE` and class DE methods, please refer to `vignette("popuDE")`.

 ## Reproducibility